xm3van/research-project-erc20-governance/README.md

 │
 ├── notebooks/              # Jupyter notebooks for experimentation and demonstration │
-├── notebooks/              # Jupyter notebooks for experimentation and demonstration │
+├── outputs/                # directory for research outputs │
 └── main.py                 # Main script that orchestrates the data analysis process
 ```